hyperledger/besu-docs/docs/Tutorials/Quickstarts/Private-Network-Quickstart.md

 Continue with the regular tutorial steps from the [Installing and configuring lite-server](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-lite-server) section and finish the tutorial.

-When you adopt pets in the browser and approve the transaction in MetaMask, you'll be able to see the transactions in the block explorer.
+When you adopt pets in the browser and approve the transaction in MetaMask, you'll be able to see the transactions in the block explorer at `http://localhost:25000/`

 ## Stop / Restart Private Network without Removing Containers